 A search committee was formed in 2006.
 Two Interim Ministers were engaged in succession until finally, Rev. Edmund Robinson agreed to be our settled minister in 2008.
 In his sixth year, Edmund took his own Sabbatical Leave, from January to June 2014.

 With turmoil safely behind us, membership levels have stabilized at around 140.

 In 2012, the Congregation undertook to make our building more handicap-accessible, and approved raising funds and installing an interior lift connecting the two levels in our building.
-Final inspection and approval for operation of the lift was completed in April 2014.
+Final inspection and approval for operation of the lift were completed in April 2014.